flybywiresim/aircraft/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve the mod
+about: Create a report to help us improve the aircraft
 labels: Bug
 assignees: ''